ds-edu/DataScienceCapstone_OnlineRetail/README.md

 The [Data Wrangling](../notebooks/DataWrangling.ipynb) step kicked off with 541,910 records in the 2010 tab of the dataset.
 There were inconsistencies found in the dataset such as blank customer ID (~25%), negative quantities (1.6%) which were found to be related to cancelled invoices, and duplicate records (~1% ).
 These records were dropped from the dataset as they were deemed not helpful in analyzing the customer transactions.

 An interesting column is the invoices which have values not conforming with the documented notation; however, thorough investigation suggested thatthose records don't contain irregularities in their respective numeric data.
-An assumption was then made that these transactions were made manually or done outside the order placement process.
-Because there are no anomalies in the numeric data, these records were not dropped.
+An assumption was made that these transactions were entered manually or done outside the order placement process.
+Because there are no anomalies in the numeric data, these records were retained in the analysis.

 A total of 392733 records remain at the end of the Data Wrangling process.